 We always encourage our students to take risks in their work and learn to challenge established languages and processes through questioning and individual experimentation.

-These modules help students form and consolidate presentation, critical and strategic thinking and complex problem-solving skills, whilst at the same time developing and refining practical design abilities.
+All our modules on this course reflect this ethos, they are in place to help you form and consolidate presentation, critical and strategic thinking, and complex problem-solving skills, whilst at the same time developing and refining practical design abilities.

-In your final year, you'll have the chance to take part in the graduate Art and Design Showcase exhibition at the University.
+At the end of your studies, you’ll have the chance to take part in the graduate Art and Design Showcase exhibition at the University.
 In addition, students are offered the opportunity to put forward work for the D&AD New Blood exhibition in central London where a selected group of students are also invited to attend.

 How will I be taught and assessed?

 During your time with us you'll study modules that are centred around your own career aspirations and, through guest lectures from industry specialists, seminars and live industry projects, you'll build your own distinctive portfolio that demonstrates your unique strengths and interests for prospective work opportunities after graduation.

 On campus you’ll work alongside a diverse community of designers and illustrators, each working on their own projects, just like a professional graphic design studio would function.